 The song Man On Fire by Edward Sharpe & The Magnetic Zeros is a great example of how well the Creative Outlier Air recreates a realistic sense of sound.
 At 0:29, the guitarist walks down the fretboard playing individually plucked notes as lead singer Alex Ebert vocalizes a melodic “oh.”
 The light drum and tambourine hits are distinguishable from one another and you experience a sense of spatial awareness that isn’t replicated as well by true wireless competitors.

-There are some drawbacks to the Creative Outlier Air’s sound signature: at 3:16 a triangle hit comes through clearly, but vocal “ohs” are underemphasized and muffled by the overpowering kick drum strikes.
+There are some drawbacks to the Creative Outlier Air’s sound signature: at 3:16 a triangle hit comes through clearly, but vocal “Ohs” are underemphasized and muffled by the overpowering kick drum strikes.
 Remember when I mentioned that certain midrange frequencies will sound half as loud as bass notes?
 Case in point: Jade Castrinos’ echoing vocals at 3:26.
-The harmonic resonances of her voice are completely masked by the underscoring drums and guitar.

 Is the Creative Outlier Air good for phone calls?

 Absolutely.
 Unlike many true wireless earbuds, the Creative Outlier Air relays call audio through both the left and right channels.
 Additionally, each earbud is outfitted with an integrated microphone, which works well enough to relay the human voice.
 It’s not as good as something like the AirPods (2019) or even the Samsung Galaxy Buds, but it does the trick.

 Not how the chart above depicts notes below 160Hz as quieter than higher ones.
 This means if you have a low register, most males, you won’t sound quite as clear as someone with a higher-pitched voice.
 For reference, 160Hz is the lowest end of my voice’s fundamental frequency range.